 |Practicing oratory skills with Tecumseh in 1810|

 Harrison's doctors did what they thought was best in their day for their high profile patient.
 Yet...they did have another option.
-Instead of leeching, cupping and enemas along with cocktails of mercury, opiates, and brandy, they could have just done nothing and let whatever was ailing him run its course.
+Instead of leeching, cupping, and enemas along with cocktails of mercury, opiates, and brandy, they could have just done nothing and let whatever was ailing him run its course.
 Oddly, had he not been the President, this is what a doctor may have prescribed for a mere citizen.
 Non-treatment was even prescribed for gunshot victims in those days.
 As long as the shrapnel wasn't endangering an organ or bleeding someone out, leave them be.
-The crude medical treatments here were in fact weakening the 68 year old President even further.
-Harrison died a week later on April 4th 1841 at 12:30 AM.
-The official cause of death was listed as pneumonia which was really a secondary diagnosis from a few days earlier.
+The crude medical treatments here were, in fact, weakening the 68-year-old President even further.
+Harrison died a week later on April 4th, 1841 at 12:30 AM.
+The official cause of death was listed as "bilious pleurisy", known now as pneumonia, which was really a secondary diagnosis from a few days earlier.

 Hey, it sure has been good fodder for one and a half centuries.
 Let's stop now.